How SPM English Grading Works

 Let us say you are currently scoring a C (around 52%).
 Here is a concrete 3-month plan to reach B (60%):

-- Weeks 1-4: Master Directed Writing formats — report, speech, letter, and article.
+- Weeks 1-4: Master the Guided Writing formats in Paper 2 — report, speech, letter, and article.
 Memorise the templates.
 Practise two per week under timed conditions.
-Target gain: +5 marks.

-- Weeks 5-8: Focus on Continuous Writing — learn the PEEL paragraph structure (Point, Evidence, Explanation, Link).
+- Weeks 5-8: Focus on the Extended Essay in Paper 2 — learn the PEEL paragraph structure (Point, Evidence, Explanation, Link).
 Write one essay per week and get it marked.
-Target gain: +5 marks.
+In parallel, start 15 minutes of daily Listening (Paper 4) practice.

 The Bottom Line